hypernovatoast/bluesky-api-token-refresh/README.md

 0 * * * * /path/to/token-refresh.sh

-Disclaimer
+DISCLAIMER

 This script is provided as-is.
 Use it responsibly and ensure you handle your credentials securely.
+Godspeed